I wrote recently about ISO 9001:

 - It is a good standard, keeping in mind that it was designed to apply to all sorts of organizations

-- Many companies did not implement it the wrong way, as they took shortcuts and they were only interested in the ‘marketing impact’ of a certification
+- Many companies did not implement it the right way, as they took shortcuts and they were only interested in the ‘marketing impact’ of a certification

 - The real culprit is the way registrar bodies audit and certify companies (and it doesn’t mean ISO 9001 is ‘useless’ or ‘a joke’)